-The Centre is being established in response to the growing concern within the justice community with the problem of diminishing access to justice.
-We believe that there is a unique role that the academy can and should play in working toward a resolution of this problem.
+The UVic Access to Justice Centre for Excellence (ACE) was established by the University of Victoria, Faculty of Law late in 2015 in response to the growing concern within the justice community about the problem of diminishing access to justice, and in the belief that there is a unique and important role that the academy can and should play in the resolution of this problem.

-The UVic Centre will seek to provide provincial and national leadership in research and teaching related to access to justice.
-The Centre will:
+ACE seeks to provide provincial and national leadership in research and teaching related to access to justice through the following mandate:

-- forge external working relationships with governmental, non-governmental and professional bodies working on the access issue,
+forge collaborative working relationships with governmental, non-governmental and professional bodies with an interest in enhancing access research.

-Given the growing severity of the access problem and the very costly and destructive consequences that flow from unmet legal need in our communities, the Centre will seek to support a justice reform culture that is bold, innovative and open to experimentation.
-The Centre will focus on activities that UVic is uniquely qualified to undertake.
-These activities will include academic and applied research as well as enhanced student learning and experience.
+Given the growing severity of the access problem and the very costly and destructive consequences that flow from unmet legal need in our communities, the Centre seeks to support a justice reform culture that is bold, innovative and open to experimentation.
+The Centre focuses on activities that UVic is uniquely qualified to undertake.
+These activities include academic and applied research as well as enhanced student learning and experience.